csvpath/csvpath/docs/qualifiers.md

 ## Well-known Qualifiers
-At the moment there are only a few qualifiers.
+At the moment there are only a few "official" qualifiers.

 - `asbool`
 - `latch`
 - `nocontrib`
 - `notnone`
+- `once`
 - `onchange`
 - `onmatch`